zincware/MDSuite/README.md

 HINT
 ====

-Check out the MDSuite code through a jupyter notebook for a more user friendly experience.
+Check out the MDSuite code through a jupyter notebook for a more user-friendly experience.
 You can take full advantage of the autocomplete features that are available for the calculators.